 I learnt to cook with these ingredients back in 2006, during a 6-month solo trip around south-east Asia.
 I’d made it up to Chiang Mai from Bangkok, via Kanchanaburi – the pretty riverside town that’s famous for being the location of the Bridge over the river Kwai – and Lopburi – renowned for its wild monkey population – and Thailand’s old capitals, Ayuthaya and Sukhothai.
-I’d been constantly on the move since I landed in Bangkok a few weeks previously, so having 5 days in Chiang Mai actually allowed me some time to stop.
-I had a traditional Thai massage, sat around in street cafes drinking fresh fruit smoothies, and booked myself on a Thai cookery course with Gap’s Thai Culinary Art School.
+I’d been constantly on the move since I landed in Bangkok a few weeks previously, so having five days in Chiang Mai actually allowed me some time to stop.
+I had a traditional Thai massage, sat around in street cafes drinking fresh fruit smoothies, and booked myself on a Chiang Mai cooking class with Gap’s Thai Culinary Art School.

 Being Vegetarian – or more accurately, Pescetarian (but many people look at me rather blankly when I use that description) – what appealed to me about Gap’s is that they are able to adapt their dishes to suit vegetarians, by using tofu instead of meat.
 This is advertised on their website, and gave them an immediate advantage over companies who do not offer that.
 The whole day was expertly and seamlessly organised, informative, hands-on, and most of all great fun.
 Moreover the group size is small (never more than 8 students per tutor – we had 5), so you really feel valued as an individual.